 Japanese Kanji Flashcards, Series 2 Volume 3 (English and Japanese Edition): This is the 3rd volume for this series of kanji flashcards.

 It's quite good for basic word checking considering it's free.
-However, this app is only available in Apple iPhone.
+However, this app is only available in Apple iOS platform.

 英辞郎 on the WEB: This is the free online dictionary site you want to go to if you need lots of example sentences.
 You will learn the various meanings of the words from these examples.